 - Maine - On April 8, the Governor of Maine issued Executive Order 37 to temporarily enable the use of two-way audio-video communication technology to perform nearly all notarial acts, including estate planning instruments, using paper instruments in accordance with certain restrictions, such order to continue for the duration of the state of emergency (currently expiring June 12, 2021) plus 30 days [updated June 10, 2021];

-- Maryland – On March 30, the Governor of Maryland issued Executive Order number 20-03-30-04, temporarily waiving the in-person requirement for notarizations and allowing notarizations utilizing communication technology (amended and restated on September 29 by Executive Order 20-09-29-01 to address remote notarization of only estate and trust documents, effective for the duration of the state of emergency (currently expiring June 11, 2021), subject to guidance of the Secretary of State; on March 18, the Maryland Court of Appeals enacted an administrative order expressly accepting electronic records and signatures, and electronic notarial acts, created in accordance with the Maryland UETA for filing in land records in those counties utilizing the Simplifile application; and Maryland enacted RON effective October 1, 2020 and issued regulations effective October 5, 2020 [updated October 5];
+- Maryland – On March 30, the Governor of Maryland issued Executive Order number 20-03-30-04, temporarily waiving the in-person requirement for notarizations and allowing notarizations utilizing communication technology (amended and restated on September 29 by Executive Order 20-09-29-01 to address remote notarization of only estate and trust documents, effective for the duration of the state of emergency (currently expiring June 11, 2021), subject to guidance of the Secretary of State; on March 18, the Maryland Court of Appeals enacted an administrative order expressly accepting electronic records and signatures, and electronic notarial acts, created in accordance with the Maryland UETA for filing in land records in those counties utilizing the Simplifile application; and Maryland enacted RON effective October 1, 2020 and issued regulations effective October 5, 2020 [updated June 10, 2021];

 - Massachusetts – On April 23, Massachusetts enacted S.2645 authorizing notaries to perform remote ink notarizations during the Governor’s declaration of a state-of-emergency (currently expiring June 15, 2021) [updated June 10, 2021];